shsagir/play-area-sync/docs/http-auth.md

 ---

 template:    article
-reviewed:    2016-12-20
+reviewed:    2018-06-02
-title:       Using Basic access authentication aka HTTP Auth on fortrabbit
+title:       Using HTTP Auth on fortrabbit
-naviTitle:   HTTP Auth
+lead:        You probably don't want the whole world to see your development in progress.
+Better restrict access to a fortunate few.
+This is how to use HTTP (basic) authentication to trigger a username/password prompt in the browser.
-lead:        How to set up your App in a way that the browser prompts for username/password.
+naviTitle:   HTTP auth
 group:       platform
-stack:       old
+stack:       all

 keywords:
     - HTTP Auth